bachbaongan/Google_Data_Analytics_Bellabeat_Casestudy/README.md

 ```
 **Transform data type**

-  - After checking the date, we figure out the date/time columns are formatted as CHR not as a date format.
-Therefore, we will convert them as_datetime format and separate into date and time columns.
+  - After checking the date, we figured out the date/time columns are formatted as CHR, not as a date format.
+Therefore, we will convert them into `datetime` format and separate them into date and time columns.
-  - Then add a column for the **weekday** into `activity` data frame and order from Monday to Sunday for further analysis and plot
+  - Then add a column for the **weekday** into the `activity` data frame and order from Monday to Sunday for further analysis and plot

 ```{r datetime}
 activity <- activity %>%